“DrupalCamp is a unique experience that you have to attend to understand”

 - Writing content like a pro by Aditi Syal

 I also loved spending in-person time at the contribution sprint where we discussed how to contribute to documentation on drupal.org.
 Kimi Mahajan did her first contribution by editing a few documentation and improving the content quality.
-It was exciting to see a happy Kimi making her first contribution.

 Contribution sprint is not just for developers, but also for the people who can contribute through non-code to Drupal.
 This makes us love Drupal even more, as almost anyone can get involved in contributing, making the community vibrant and full of inspirational contributions.

 The act of contributing starts from getting involved and connecting with different people involved in various ways to make Drupal better.
 I found renewed motivation from the sheer joy of learning together and by volunteering to make the camp happen.

 The energy and enthusiasm of organizers and volunteers were contagious, and it was inspiring to see them bring great ideas to make the event end on a high note.